vegaprotocol/specs/protocol/0003-MTMK-mark_to_market_settlement.md

 1. For a position with a negative settlement amount:

 - If settlement amount <= the trader’s margin account balance (<a name="0003-MTMK-001" href="#0003-MTMK-001">0003-MTMK-001</a>):
   - entire settlement amount is transferred from trader’s margin account to the market’s temporary settlement account
 - If settlement amount > trader’s margin account balance  and <= trader's margin account balance + general account balance for the asset (<a name="0003-MTMK-002" href="#0003-MTMK-002">0003-MTMK-002</a>):
   - the full balance of the trader’s margin account is transferred to the market’s temporary settlement account
 - the remainder, i.e. difference between the amount transferred from the margin account and the settlement amount, is transferred from the trader’s general account for the asset to the market’s temporary settlement account
 - If settlement amount > trader’s margin account balance + trader’s general account balance for the asset (<a name="0003-MTMK-003" href="#0003-MTMK-003">0003-MTMK-003</a>):
   - the full balance of the trader’s margin account is transferred to the market’s temporary settlement account
   - the full balance of the trader’s general account for the assets are transferred to the market’s temporary settlement account
-    - the minimum insurance pool account balance for the market & asset, and the remainder, i.e. the difference between the total amount transferred from the trader’s margin + general accounts and the settlement amount, is transferred from the insurance pool account for the market to the temporary settlement account for the market
+  - the minimum insurance pool account balance for the market & asset, and the remainder, i.e. the difference between the total amount transferred from the trader’s margin + general accounts and the settlement amount, is transferred from the insurance pool account for the market to the temporary settlement account for the market.

 2. The total market's positive mark-to-market moves are equal in size to the negative mark-to-market moves. (<a name="0003-MTMK-005" href="#0003-MTMK-005">0003-MTMK-005</a>)
 3.The total amount *collected* by the network should be less than or equal to the sum of all of the negative settlement amounts (in absolute size)(<a name="0003-MTMK-006" href="#0003-MTMK-006">0003-MTMK-006</a>)